s-vedra/MarketApp/README.md

 # MarketApp
  ##Summary
  An end-to-end app with the ability to see recipes, save them as your favorite and add new recipes.
-Authorization and authentication is implemented with ASP.NET Identity and JWT Tokens, while the data provided is implemented with Bogus librabry.
+Authorization and authentication are implemented with ASP.NET Identity and JWT Tokens, while the data provided is implemented with Bogus librabry.

  ## Features